zhuodannychen/StockBot/README.md

 --- Example: !triple

 **forecast** - Returns the forecast prices of the next 5 days, from top to bottom, for a given stock symbol.
-Note: this command can take up to 60 seconds before returning results.
+Note: this command can take up to 60 seconds before returning results and is not very accurate.

 --- Example: !forecast msft